5oL0/ledtoken-erc20/README.md

 Products Developed

--LED performance dashboard which is a web application for monitoring physical activities and workout regimes and notifications.
+-LED web application for health monitoring of physical activities and workout/health regimens and coaching & notifications.

 -LED Token wallet which integrates with MetaMask for token transfers